Birds and Coffee: A success story of traditions' rediscovery and bird conservation in Venezuela

 Our dream is to create a protected reserve where the local communities can coexist with the vas biodiversity that inhabit the tropical dry forests in Venezuela, through agroforestry practices.

 Birds and Coffee is part of the Red Siskin Inititive (RSI), Iniciativa Cardenalito.
 An international association working to preserve and restore wild populations of the Endangered Red Siskin (El cardenalito, Spinus cucullatus).
 The main partners of the RSI are the Venezuelan NGO,Provita, the Instituto Venezolano de Investigaciones Científicas (IVIC) and the Smithsonian Institution.
-The project is a reality thanks to support of the Neotropical Migratory Bird Conservation Act, of the U.S. Fish and Wildlife Service (USFWS), the American Bird Conservancy and the British Embassy in Caracas.
+The project is a reality thanks to the support of the Neotropical Migratory Bird Conservation Act, of the U.S. Fish and Wildlife Service (USFWS), the American Bird Conservancy and the British Embassy in Caracas.